amaas-fintech/amaas-core-sdk-excel/README.md

 The SDK contains unit tests to test the SRP authentication connection and data retrival by calling AWS endpoint url.
 The way to run the suite is: Test->Run->All Tests.

 ## Support
 For support with the SDKs, please raise issues on GitHub.
-The AMaaS team can be contacted at [I'm an inline-style link]support@amaas.com.
+The AMaaS team can be contacted at support@amaas.com.
 Customers who have purchased a support plan can find the contact details within AMaaS Admin.